-The Petitioner, a marketing manager, seeks second preference immigrant classification as a member of the professions holding an advanced degree and as an individual of exceptional ability, as well as a national interest waiver of the job offer requirement attached to this EB-2 classification.
+The Petitioner, an entrepreneur in supply chain management, seeks second preference immigrant classification as a member of the professions holding an advanced degree, as well as a national interest waiver of the job offer requirement attached to this EB-2 classification.
 Immigration and Nationality Act (the Act) section 203(b)(2), 8 U.S.C. § 1153(b)(2).